 Immigration in the US

 What do you think of when you think of immigrants to the US?
-Do you immediately think of the Mexican border and over 5 million illegal immigrants?
+Do you immediately think of the Mexican border and over 5 million undocumented immigrants?
 Does it matter to you that those individuals are fleeing a country that has such horrid and corrupt conditions that they risk imprisonment or worse to find a better life?
 What about the thousands of people who take their oath of citizenship everyday after years living in this country?
 Do those people ever enter your thoughts?
 What about those who came before us and who helped build most, if not all, of this countries foundations?
 These are the questions that arise when discussing immigration when it should be embraced and cherished!

 Our country, from the very beginning, was designed around the melting pot concept and the accumulation of varied and differing peoples from all over the world who are looking for a better prospect on life and liberty.
 Immigration should never be frowned upon, or made more difficult, to do so is an insult to the very core of our nations building and does a great disservice to our ancestors and those who came before.
 We should be celebrating the desire and motivation of other people to want to become citizens of this great country, not making it more difficult and denying people the opportunities to do so!

 I, and my mother, are immigrants to this country and we have been living here for over 20 years.
 For those 20 years, we molded our lives and our futures by the opportunities afforded to us in this country.
 By the time I was 12, I had swore my oath to this country and when I was 19, I swore another oath to serve this country that has done so much for me!
 There are many immigrants, many people in this country, who have so much to offer and we cannot, in our hubris and xenophobic tendencies, deny these individuals their chance to shine!